Two Days Angkor Archaeological Park in Siem Reap, Cambodia

 Angkor Wat

 Then I saw it.
 The reflection of five carved lotus-flower towers in the clear moat waters caught me unprepared.
-This colossal structure, that had only been a photograph, a dream for decades, stood ready to astound.
+This colossal structure, which had only been a dream for decades, stood ready to astound.
 Wonderment and awe stirred within me.

 As we maneuvered the 350-meter (1,150-foot) processional walkway, Hak explained that most tourists mistakenly believe Angkor Wat refers only to this massive three-tiered pyramid crowned by lotus bud- like towers, whose image appears on the Cambodian flag.